-THE METROPOLITAN GOVERNMENT RECIPIENT: FUSE Corps

-OF NASHVILLE AND DAVIDSON COUNTY: Ву:

-APPROVED AS TO AVAILABILITY OF FUNDS: Title:

-Sworn to and subscribed to before me a Notary

-Director of Finance Public, thisday of, 202

-APPROVED AS TO FORM AND LEGALITY Notary Public

-Metropolitan Attorney

-My Commission expires

-FILED IN THE OFFICE OF THE CLERK:

-Metropolitan Clerk
+5. The remaining provisions of the Grant Contract shall remain unmodified and be in full force and effect.
+RECIPIENT: FUSE Corps THE METROPOLITAN GOVERNMENT OF NASHVILLE AND DAVIDSON COUNTY: APPROVED AS TO PROJECT SCOPE: Title: Metropolitan Mayor APPROVED AS TO AVAILABILITY OF Sworn to and subscribed to before me a Notary Public, this FUNDS: September, 2022.
+NOTARY PUBE APPROVED AS TO FORM AND LEGALITY: Metropolitan Attorney FILED IN THE OFFICE OF THE CLERK My Commission expires: Metropolitan Clerk